t2-project/documentation/source/measurements/results.rst

 ====================

 This page deals with the measurement related to the main research question:
-Under which scenarios is there a significant difference in energy consumption between the monolith and microservices implementation?
+Under which scenarios is there a significant difference in energy consumption between the modulith and microservices implementation?

 The measurement results listed on this page were generated with the :doc:`Green Metrics Tool <gmt>`.
 The values relate to the runtime phase, if not mentioned other.
 While using the Green Metrics Tool, many lessons were learned about what needs to be considered.
 Please have a look at the section :ref:`GMT Learnings <gmt-learnings>` before looking into the measurement results.